Don1Geilo/ProjektWallenstein/README.md

 mapping.
 Custom keywords therefore influence all subsequent calls to ``analyze_sentiment``.

+## Sentiment Engine (Multilingual + Keyword-Boosts + Weighted Aggregation)

+Reddit posts are cleaned (links, handles and simple markdown removed) and lower‑cased before sentiment analysis.
+When the optional `transformers` package is available the engine uses the multilingual `cardiffnlp/twitter-xlm-roberta-base-sentiment` model to obtain probabilities for negative, neutral and positive labels.
+If `transformers` or its dependencies are missing, the system falls back to NLTK's VADER lexicon, which is downloaded automatically when needed.

+Simple keyword boosts adjust the score (`+0.2` for "long"/"call", `-0.2` for "short"/"put" with a cap of ±0.4).
+Each post receives a weight of `1 + log10(1+upvotes) + 0.2*log10(1+num_comments)`.
+Scores are aggregated per
+ticker and day (mean, weighted mean and median) and stored in DuckDB's `reddit_daily_sentiment` table.

+The sentiment engine runs without `transformers` or `torch`; in that case the VADER path is used transparently.

 ## Dynamic Watchlist + Telegram Bot

 Expose ``TELEGRAM_BOT_TOKEN`` and ``TELEGRAM_CHAT_ID`` (override the database path with ``WALLENSTEIN_DB_PATH`` if needed) and start the bot with: